tinacms/tina.io/content/guides/tina-cloud/starter/local.md

 ## Edit content locally

+Navigate to <a href="http://localhost:3000/admin" target="_blank">http://localhost:3000/admin</a> to enter edit mode.

 Click on the pencil in the lower left-hand corner to open Tina's sidebar which displays a variety of forms with fields you can edit and see updates live on the page.
 Since we're working locally, clicking save results in changes to your local filesystem.

 ![tina-cloud-starter](/img/tina-cloud-starter.jpg)